cseifert/gulp-example/README.md

 bower install
 ```

-Now you can make a build by the following command (See gulp.js for included tasks):
+Now you can make a frontend build by the following command (See gulp.js for included tasks):
 ```sh
 gulp
 ```